Lorena Calise

 Besides romantic Procida, verdant and untamed Salina was the other location that brought to life the fishing island where the events set.

 Today, the beach where Troisi and Philippe Noiret shared their most intense cinematic moments has considerably diminished.
-However, it is still crowded with tourists eager to behold a place etched into the collective imagination thanks to an unforgettable film.
+Yet, it is still crowded with tourists eager to behold a place etched into the collective imagination thanks to an unforgettable film.

 The site is not only one of the archipelago's most evocative spots but also a prized destination for diving enthusiasts.

-5. Meeting Godzilla
+7. Meeting Godzilla

-Vulcano: black sand beaches, natural thermal baths, the picturesque village of Gelso with its abandoned lighthouse, the Levante harbour, the trails through the great crater of La Fossa.
+Vulcano: black sand beaches, natural thermal springs, the picturesque village of Gelso with its abandoned lighthouse, the Levante harbour, the trails through the great crater of La Fossa.
 It's such a magic place to stay!

-4. Having the best time in Panarea
+6. Having the best time in Panarea

 What to do in the Aeolian islands like a local.
 Having the best time in Panarea

 Of course, its seascape is a marvel, with paradisiac coves and inlets of pebbles and stones.
 The seabed is incredibly fascinating if you're up for some diving.
-Also, you should try a boat excursion among the five uninhabited islets that dot the route to Stromboli.
+Also, you should try a boat excursion among the five uninhabited islets that mark the route to Stromboli.

-It's best to wear comfortable shoes because walking will take a lot.
+On land, it's best to wear comfortable shoes because walking will take a lot.

 In general, Panarea boasts a series of well-marked itineraries, often relatively easy to traverse.
 Through these paths, you can circumnavigate the entire perimeter of the island.
 Choose one that leads you to Punta del Corvo to conquer the highest point.

-3. Docking in a Guinness-record port
+5. Docking in a Guinness-record port

 What to do in the Aeolian islands like a local.
 Docking in a Guinness-record port